wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 victory, and the real information is to tell myself Mike Carr (2020): The victory is not in the result.
 The victory is in the try.

-Dear fellow members, and distinguished guests,
+Dear fellow members, and distinguished guests, you can do the same.
 Have you ever faced a difficlut situation?
 Tell yourself a story to solve the problem.
 Have you ever faced a joyful moment?
 Tell yourself a story to share the